peilundai/peilundai.github.io/index.md

 I am a CS Ph.D.
 Candidate in the [Learning, Intelligence and Signal Processing (LISP)](http://cs-people.bu.edu/spchin/) group in the Department of Computer Science at Boston University.
 My advisor is [Prof. Peter Chin](https://www.cs.bu.edu/faculty/spchin/Welcome.html).
 I obtained my bachelor’s degree in Electrical & Electronic Engineering from Nanyang Technological University in Singapore and a master’s degree in Neuroscience from MIT where I worked in the [Synthetic Neurobiology Group](http://syntheticneurobiology.org/) directed by [Prof. Ed Boyden](http://syntheticneurobiology.org/people/display/71/11).
 I have research experience in computer vision, bioinformatics and neurobiology. [[CV]](assets/pdf/peilundai_CV.pdf)

-My current research interests include biologically plausible deep learning and affective computing.
+My current research interests include biologically plausible deep learning, topological graph neural networks and applications of deep learning.

 I also enjoy teaching, reading, and making friends.
 You can reach me by email: peilun at bu.edu.